Yorkshire (East Riding)

 Strictly, of course, the town is Kingston-on-Hull, the river Hull a tributary of the mighty Humber estuary.
 The old part of the town, where the two rivers meet, retains its eighteenth century seafaring ambience, with pubs along the cobbled High Street called the Ye Olde Black Boy and the Sailmakers Arms.

 For generations the Wilberforce family had lived in the town, growing wealthy in the timber trade with Scandinavia.
-Their home, the birthplace of William Wilberforce (1759-1833), backs directly onto the river and large ships still tie up at the end of the garden.
-The house today is the centrepiece of Hull's Museums Quarter and has an exhibition of the life of Wilberforce and his campaign for the abolition of the slave trade.
+Their home, the birthplace of William Wilberforce (1759-1833), backs directly onto the river and large ships still tie up just beyond the end of the garden.
+The house today is the centrepiece of Hull's Museums Quarter and has an exhibition of the life of Wilberforce and his campaign to abolish the slave trade.

 Wilberforce House (HU1 1NQ) is late Elizabethan, probably built by John Lister and it remained with the Lister family until 1732, when it was acquired by Wilberforce's grandfather.
 The statue of Wilberforce in the front garden carries the rather prim inscription England owes to him the reformation of manners.
 The world owes to him the abolition of slavery.
 He became Member of Parliament for Hull from 1780 to 1784 and for Yorkshire from 1784 to 1812.